modotte/P2PAnimalNoise/README.md

 ### Instructions

-- git clone https://github.com/modotte/SVAnimalNoise into a folder.
+- git clone https://github.com/modotte/P2PAnimalNoise into a folder.
 - Change ***GamePath*** property inside of **P2PAnimalNoise.fsproj** file to reflect your Stardew Valley installation folder.
 - Run `dotnet build --configuration Release`.
 Remember, ***DO NOT*** omit/skip `--configuration Release` option when building for test run.

 ### See Also

-- [dnMerge](https://github.com/CCob/dnMerge) - MSBuild plugin that enables assemblies to be merged (which what makes this F# template mod possible to be loaded by SMAPI).
+- [dnMerge](https://github.com/CCob/dnMerge) - MSBuild plugin that enables assemblies to be merged (which what makes this F# mod possible to be loaded by SMAPI).
 - [SMAPI configuration info](https://github.com/Pathoschild/SMAPI/blob/develop/docs/technical/mod-package.md#custom-game-path)
 - [Stardew Valley's F# starter template mod](https://github.com/modotte/SVFsharpExampleMod)